Hugius/FabiEngine3D/doc/SKY_ENTITY.md

 ## 1. General

 - The sky entity is a 3D cube in 3D space.
-- This cube, which called a [skybox](https://en.wikipedia.org/wiki/Skybox_(video_games)), is rendered around the camera.
+- This cube, which called a skybox, is rendered around the camera.
-- A skybox is static and has an infinite size, which creates the illusion of a real sky.
+- A skybox has a static position and has an infinite size, which creates the illusion of a real sky.

 ## 2. Resources